Budapestby VisitCity Guides

 Family recipes shine at Rosenstein, where Jewish-Hungarian traditions merge in signature dishes

-Local Favorites Beyond Tourist Areas
+Local Favorites Away from Tourist Crowds

 Paprika Vendéglő